AlexFiliakov/MostlyOptimalBlog/content/stochasticizing-tail-risk.md

 ## Sobol Sequences for Risk Simulation

+> The advantage of using Sobol sequences is faster convergence across all statistics

-Sobol sequences are quasi-random (low-discrepancy) sequences that systematically fill a multidimensional space more uniformly than standard pseudo-random Monte Carlo draws.
+**Sobol sequences** are quasi-random (low-discrepancy) sequences that systematically fill a multidimensional space more uniformly than standard pseudo-random Monte Carlo draws.
 In our 2D application, we use Sobol sequences to simultaneously sample uncertainty in both the Poisson frequency multiplier (via a Gamma distribution) and the extreme loss tail shape parameter (via a logit-unbounded Beta distribution).
 Unlike pseudo-random sampling, which can leave gaps and clusters in the parameter space by chance, Sobol sequences ensure proportional coverage of all regions of the joint distribution from the very first simulations.
 This property, known as equidistribution, leads to faster convergence of the simulated risk metrics we care about most.

 The advantage of using Sobol sequences is faster convergence across all statistics, but particularly for tail risk metrics like the 95th and 99th percentile value at risk (VaR) and conditional tail expectations (CTE) that drive insurance program decisions.
 In testing, Sobol-based simulations often achieve comparable accuracy to pseudo-random Monte Carlo with 4-10x fewer iterations, reducing runtime substantially when evaluating multiple insurance program structures.
 More importantly for risk management, the tail estimates are more stable and reproducible at smaller sample sizes, which is critical when presenting results to senior leadership or comparing program alternatives.
 For our time-average performance analysis, this means we can efficiently explore a wider range of insurance program parameters while maintaining confidence in the extreme scenarios that ultimately determine program adequacy.